 PH: That humans should explore outer space.

-W.H.
-Ok...but is that view more likely to be held by say, billionaires, rather than middle class or poor individuals?
+W.H.: Ok...but is that view more likely to be supported by say, billionaires, rather than middle class or poor individuals?

 PH: That depends how you define "support."
 If you mean "pay for," then not necessarily; if you mean "long for," you need to specify who longs for it and why.
 W.H., I hope I have answered your question!